dgradecak/alfresco-mvc/README.md

+since Alfresco MVC 5.0.0
+---
-A new project structure is created since Alfresco MVC 5.0.0
+- a new project structure is created
+- no alfresco modules are registered
+- include samples

 Personally I do not like webscripts because of the boilerplate code that comes with them (XML, FTL, Java/Javascript).
 Also I am not a big fan of javascript on the server side as in a medium sized application that becomes unmaintainable.
 That is why I wrote Alfresco @MVC.